benduong2001/benduong2001.github.io/food_recommendation.md

 [(Link to Github Repo)](https://github.com/benduong2001/Food-Recommendation)

 * This independent data science project of mines, explores food related datasets (unstructured text data) for prediction data analysis tasks involving customer recommendation.
-Two tasks or "sub-projects" were done
+Two tasks or "sub-projects" were done.
+    * The 1st project is building a classification model that can distinguish whether a restaurant review is positive or negative emotion
+    * The 2nd project is building an auto-recommender model that can decide if a customer and a restaurant are compatible.
 * This project will show:
    * Data Analysis and results applicable to useful business questions on customer recommendation, such as providing insights to user demographic sub-groups.
    * Succinct and Intuitive Data visualizations